 All Beecher High School students are automatically enrolled in Study Hall, an advisory class that functions as an independent work period and permits them to seek extra support from teachers.
-Study Halls are scheduled opposite lunch and allow for participation in a variety of programs and activities during the regular school day, including Peer Tutors, Bobcat Pride, class meetings, the Freshmen Moving Forward mentoring program, and SAT preparation.
+Study Halls are scheduled at the end of the day and all for activities during the regular school day, including Peer Tutors, Bobcat Pride, class meetings, the Freshmen Moving Forward mentoring program, and SAT preparation.
 School announcements and news broadcasts are also shared during the daily Study Hall periods.